maheshreddymaram2/drumkit/README.md

 # drumkit
-this drumkit exercise will give stress relief when we are playing this.
+if we play this drumkit exercise when we feel stress. then is the good medicine for leaving our stress.if we play this drumkit exercise when we feel stress. then is the good medicine for leaving our stress.